Due to the generosity of alumni and friends, the Eberly College of Arts and Sciences

-Application for Federal Student Aid (FAFSA) on file with the Office of Financial
+Application for Federal Student Aid (FAFSA) on file with the WVU Office

 Incoming freshmen, regardless of major, are automatically considered for one of the University’s merit-based scholarships when they submit their application for admission to WVU.
 To determine your eligibility for merit-based scholarships, visit financialaid.wvu.edu.

-WVU freshmen typically receive most of their financial support from the Office of Student Financial Aid and Scholarships rather than individual colleges, schools, departments and/or programs.
+WVU freshmen typically receive most of their financial support from the Office of Student Financial Aid and Scholarships rather than individual colleges, schools, departments and/or programs at WVU.
 Additional scholarship opportunities may be available at the college level, depending on a student’s major, place of residence and financial need.

-Incoming freshmen admitted to an Eberly College major who have graduated or will graduate from a West Virginia high school and who wish to be considered for scholarship support for the 2019-2020 academic year can submit an Eberly College Freshman Scholarship Application for West Virginia Residents from December 1 to March 31.
-Applicants will be notified by the first week of April if selected for a scholarship.
+Incoming freshmen admitted to an Eberly College major who wish to be considered for scholarship support for the 2023-2024 academic year can submit an application from December 1 to March 15.
+Applicants will be notified of scholarship decisions by April 15.

 Current and transfer students

-Currently enrolled Eberly College majors and incoming transfer students who wish to be considered for scholarship support for the 2019-2020 academic year can submit an Eberly College Undergraduate Scholarship Application between January 1 to April 1, 2019.
-Applicants will be notified in May if selected for a scholarship for the upcoming academic year.
+Currently enrolled Eberly College majors and incoming transfer students who wish to be considered for scholarship support for the 2023-2024 academic year can submit an Eberly College Undergraduate Scholarship Application between January 2 to April 15.
+Applicants will be notified by June 1 if selected for a scholarship for the upcoming academic year.
 Applicants not selected for a scholarship will be notified as well.

-Additionally, currently enrolled students can contact the department of their major to inquire about scholarships that might be available at the department level.
+Additionally, currently enrolled students are encouraged to contact the department of their major to inquire about scholarship opportunities that might be available at the department level.